 Hello!
-I’m Lucy (she/her), a PhD student in Linguistics at New York University.
-I enjoy exploring syntax’s interfaces with semantics and morphology.
-I’m particularly interested in event and argument structure, including case, valency, and telicity.
+I’m Lucy (she/her), a PhD student in Linguistics at New York University advised by Gary Thoms.
+My work focuses on syntax’s interfaces with semantics and morphology.
+I’m interested in event and argument structure, particularly case, valency, and aspect.
 I’m also fascinated by spatial language and prepositions.
+Recently my research has focused on Inuttitut, an Inuit language, and Scottish Gaelic, a Celtic language.
+I am a co-organizer of NYU's Syntax Brown Bag research group.

 I can be reached at lucy (dot) meanwell (at) nyu (dot) edu

-I also write poetry, and published a collection, The Last Green Thing, in 2019.
+Before the pandemic I did theatre in the Toronto area, and graduated from George Brown Theatre School in 2017.
+I also (still) write poetry, and published a collection, The Last Green Thing, in 2019.

 My name is pronounced /ˈlu.si ˈmin.wɛɫ/.